ramp4-pcar4/ramp4-pcar4/docs/app/panels.md

 * The template must have the `panel-screen` component as its root.
 This is a globally registered component within RAMP so you do not need to import it from anywhere.
 * You need to have a `panel` prop in your template to pass into the `panel-screen` component.
 * There are four "slots" in the `panel-screen` component where you can pass in content from your template: header, content, footer, and controls.
 These sections have been described in the [overview](#overview) above.
+* For the `.vue` file method, the syntax in the example above is not required.
+In fact, any method of writing a Vue single file component will work.
+For example, you may wish to write the component in Composition API with the `<script setup>` syntax.

 ### Step 2: Register your panel